AnimBadger/justshrt/README.md

 ## Technologies Used

-- **ASP.NET 8**: Web framework used for building the backend API.
+- **FastApi**: Web framework used for building the backend API.
 - **PostgreSQL**: Relational database for storing URL data.
 - **Redis**: Caching layer to enhance performance for high-traffic URLs.
-- **Entity Framework Core**: ORM for database interactions.

 ## Prerequisites

-- .NET 8 SDK
+- Python
 - PostgreSQL
 - Redis
-- IDE (e.g., JetBrains Rider or Visual Studio)
+- IDE (e.g., Pycharm or Visual Studio Code)
 - Docker (optional, for containerization)

 ## Setup Instructions